-The recent flood in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.
+The 2013 floods in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.

-The infrastructure of the area will take months, if not years, to recover.
-That includes not only roads, but also the bike paths and trails that make up so much of the lifestyle in this area.
+The infrastructure of the area took years, to recover.
+That includes not only roads but also the bike paths and trails that makeup so much of the lifestyle in this area.

-Luckily for my wife and I, we were only briefly (less than 8 hours) cut off from the main part of Boulder and points east by flooded roads.
-We only lost power for a short time as well.
+Luckily for my partner and me at the time, we were only briefly (less than 8 hours) cut off from the central part of Boulder and points east by flooded roads.
+We just lost power for a short time as well.
 Many people with basement level apartments suffered flood damage below us.
-Even people who did not suffer any flooding had to face contaminated water in certain parts of town.
+Even people who did not experience any flooding had to face contaminated water in certain parts of town.

-Though Adrianna’s office was flooded and she has to re-locate temporarily to a town thirty minutes away for work, it is a minor inconvenience compared to what other’s face.
+My partner’s office became flooded, and she has to relocate temporarily to a town thirty minutes away from work; it is a minor inconvenience compared to what others face.

 In short, we were lucky.

-As everyone is assessing the aftermath, more than a few of us concluded: Damn..it’s nice to have all this outdoor equipment.
+As everyone assessed the aftermath, more than a few of us concluded: Damn… it’s nice to have all this outdoor equipment.

-Between the outdoor clothing, gear, our backpacking food staples and general comfort with “roughing it”, I think many outdoors people are prepared to be OK during a disaster.
+Between the outdoor clothing, gear, our backpacking food staples, and general comfort with “roughing it,” I think many outdoors people are prepared to be OK during a disaster.
 Most relief agencies suggest being stocked and prepared for 72 hours.
-I think many of us are prepared for this time frame simply by the fact of what we do for recreation.
+I think many of us are ready for this time frame only by the fact of what we do for recreation.

-So, here’s some thoughts on gear that worked for disaster preparedness.
-Without even trying, the accumulation of years of outdoor gear and knowledge made us prepared for what, luckily, we avoided.
+So, here are some thoughts on gear that worked for disaster preparedness.
+Without even trying, the accumulation of years of outdoor equipment and knowledge made us prepared for what, luckily, we avoided.

-What follows isn’t how to survive the Zombie Apocalypse, but just an overview. 🙂 More of a bull session, really.
+What follows isn’t how to survive the Zombie Apocalypse, but just an overview. 🙂 More of a bull session.
 You should consult other sources from people smarter than I on how best to prepare for a disaster.
-More by luck than by design 🙂
+We dialed in our preparation more by luck than by design 🙂

-I should add that we do a fair amount of base camp style – car camping, so we have some additional gear that a person who, say, “only” backpacks may not have.
+I should add that we do a fair amount of base camp style – car camping, so we have some additional gear that a person who, say, “only” backpack may not have.
 Again, we were lucky!
-(Lucky that we had the gear…and even luckier that we did not have to use it).
+(Lucky that we had the gear…and even more fortunate that we did not have to use it).

 So with no further ado, here are my rambling thoughts:

 Something I take for granted anyway.
-My brother and his girlfriend were “lucky” enough to visit us just before and left just after the flood hit.
-With their cotton blue jeans, sweat shirts and similar clothing, would have been interesting to even walk around town.
-Luckily I had some spare rain jackets and fleeces.
+My brother and his girlfriend, now wife, were “lucky” enough to visit us just before and left just after the flood hit.
+With their cotton blue jeans, sweatshirts and similar clothing would have been interesting to even walk around town. 🙂 Luckily, I had some additional rain jackets and fleeces.
 Made a big difference.

-As such, we have the standard backpacking stoves (alchie, white gas and canister), but also have a Coleman two burner that can run on a 5 lb propane tank, white gas or the 1lb canisters all found in our gear supply.
-We also have a mini-propane stove than can be used as well.
-Basically, we seem to have plenty of fuel on hand and can easily cook food, heat up water for dishes or hot drinks and also for basic hygiene.
+As such, we have the standard backpacking stoves (alchie, white gas, and canister), but also have various campings stoves that run on a 5 lb propane tank, white gas, or the 1lb canisters all found in our gear supply.
+We also have a mini-propane stove that can we can use as well.
+Basically, we seem to have plenty of fuel on hand and can quickly cook food, heat water for dishes or hot drinks, and also for basic hygiene.

-On a similar note, we have a large supply of matches and lighters.
-All stoves have a lighter packed with them..
-My always-packed gear has a lighter in the FAK, too.
+On a similar note, we have an ample supply of matches and lighters.
+All stoves have a lighter packed with them.
+My always-packed gear has a lighter in the first aid kit, too.

 The one possibility I worried about was contaminated water.
-Even though we did not suffer any flood damage, there was the very real possibility of the sewer system failing.
+Even though we did not suffer any flood damage, there was a genuine possibility of the sewer system failing.

 When the power came back on, I immediately started filling containers with water.
 The various water bottles and Nalgene Cantenes worked for easy water storage.
-For larger water storage, the seven gallon Jerrycan style jug was perfect.
+For more extensive water storage, the seven-gallon Jerrycan style jug worked perfectly.

 Various agencies suggest one gallon of water per person per day.
 This amount will take care of hydration and sanitation.
-(Pets need 1 qt per pet per day).
+(Pets need one qt per pet per day).

-Speaking of water, with a contaminated water system, even I would be cautious! 😉 Though Aqua Mira, iodine, filters or Steripens work well, old-fashion bleach is the easier, preferred and reliable method for larger scale water treatment.
+Speaking of water, with a contaminated water system, even I would be cautious! 😉 Though Aqua Mira, iodine, filters, or Steripens work well, old-fashion bleach is the more straightforward, preferred, and reliable method for larger-scale water treatment.
 A 1/4 teaspoon per gallon of suspect water does the trick.
-Boiling works, but the amount of fuel needed to boil that much water may not be on hand in the quantities needed.
+Boiling works, but the amount of fuel needed to boil that much water may not be on hand in the quantities required.

-Well, I drank the Costco Kool Aid these past few years.
-Large quantities of olive oil, oatmeal, dried fruit, nuts, frozen chicken and, yes, many cans of of olives later, I’m a convert. 🙂
+Well, I drank the Costco Kool-Aid these past few years.
+Large quantities of olive oil, oatmeal, dried fruit, nuts, frozen chicken, and, yes, many cans of olives later, I’m a convert. 🙂

 As such, we seem to have a large cache of food on hand.
-The oatmeal, dried fruit and nuts is a staple of mine for backpacking and something I eat almost every day “off-trail”, too.
-For car camping, the canned beans, canned soups, chili, quick cook brown rice and even some ready-heat Indian food are on hand.
-And we also have our usual supply of food we use for backpacking: Snicker bars, chips, crackers, cous cous, instant mashed potatoes, jerky, trail mix and so on.
+The oatmeal, dried fruit, and nuts are a staple of mine for backpacking and something I eat almost every day “off-trail,” too.
+For car camping, the canned beans, canned soups, chili, quick-cook brown rice, and even some ready-heat Indian food are on hand.
+And we also have our usual supply of food we use for backpacking: Snicker bars, chips, crackers, couscous, instant mashed potatoes, jerky, trail mix and so on.

-Though I am not a big fan of them, we have the a fair mount of Mountain House Meals sold by Costsco, too.
-Mrs Mags likes them for backpacking and I must confess to snagging one on occasion for quick trips, esp in the colder weather 🙂
+Though I am not a big fan of them, we have a fair amount of Mountain House Meals sold by Costco, too.
+Ms. A likes them for backpacking, and I must confess to snagging one on occasion for quick trips, esp in the colder weather 🙂

-It is just easier to have the supplies on hand than to go shopping for each individual trip.
-Makes going on trips easier and faster in terms of packing and logistics.
+It is just easier to have the supplies on hand than to go shopping for each trip.
+Makes going on trips more straightforward and faster concerning packing and logistics.
 Less expensive, too.
 The side benefit is that we have a surprising amount of nonperishable food that could last several days (maybe more?) if need be.
 Naturally, we have a manual can opener.

 As a side note, Costco has some surprisingly good outdoor clothing!

-I also have a Photon II light that is always on my key chain.
-It was very handy to get to the room where the headlamps were located.
+I also have a Photon II light or similar that is always on my keychain.
+It was convenient to get to the room where we stored the headlamps.

 Then there are the usual items that work well for both the outdoors and for emergency use.
-All the items below are in my general outdoor supplies:
+All the things below are in my general outdoor supplies:

-- Parachute cord: Good for helping to tie down a tent or other equipment a little more, quick repairs or setting up a tarp
+- Cord: Good for helping to tie down a tent or other equipment a little more, quick repairs or setting up a tarp

 - Bungee cords: See above!